FernandaCastro/mini-game-scores/Readme.md

 Mini Game Scores is an HTTP-based mini game back-end in Java which registers game scores for different users and levels, with the capability to return a list ranking the 15 highest scores of a level.

+The ranking per level considers only the latest score of the user.

+Equal scores per level are ranked then by userId in a natural order.

 It has a simple login-system in place (without any authentication) which returns a session key that is valid for 10 minutes.

 It accepts the following HTTP Requests: